Special value formula for the twisted triple product $L$-function and an application to the restricted $L^2$-norm

 In \cite[page 1838]{Blomer2013}, the contribution of Eisenstein series relates to the Rankin-Selberg $L$-function $L(s,f\x\b{f})$.
-In our case; however, it relates to the Asai $L$-function $L(s,{\rm As}f_\cK)$.
-First we observe that by \eqref{E:Atkin-Lehnner for base change} and the fact that $\sigma_0$ is a scaling matrix for the cusp $\frak{a}=0$, the contribution of the two cusps is the same.
-Therefore it suffices to consider the contribution from the $\infty$ cusp.
-Set
+In this article; however, it relates to the $Asai$ $L$-$function$ $L(s,{\rm As}f_\cK)$ (\cite{Asai1977}, \cite{Flicker1988}).
+By \lmref{L:Atkin-Lehnner for base change} and the fact that $\sigma_0$ is a scaling matrix for the cusp $\frak{a}=0$, the contributions of the two cusps are essentially the same, and hence it suffices to consider the contribution of the $\infty$ cusp.

 \begin{lm} We have

 Here $\tau_q$ is the quadratic character of $\Q_q^{\x}$ associated to $\cK_q/\Q_q$ by the local class field theory. \end{lm}